 Alyssa Apsel received the B.S. from Swarthmore College, Swarthmore, PA, in 1995 and the Ph.D. from Johns Hopkins University, Baltimore, MD, in 2002.
 She joined Cornell University in 2002, where she is currently a Professor of Electrical and Computer Engineering.
 She is also a Visiting Professor at Imperial College in London working on RF interfaces for implantable electronics.
-Apsel will become the next Director of Electrical and Computer Engineering at Cornell in July 2018.
+Apsel became the Director of Electrical and Computer Engineering at Cornell in July 2018.

 She has authored or coauthored over 100 refereed publications in related fields of RF mixed signal circuit design, ultra-low power radio, photonic integration with VLSI, and circuit design techniques in the presence of variation resulting in five patents and several pending patent applications.
+Apsel is also a Distinguished Lecturer for IEEE CAS Society for 2018-2019.

 The focus of Apsel's research is on power-aware mixed signal circuits and design for highly scaled CMOS and modern electronic systems.
 Her current focus is on low power radio for IoT and reconfigurable multi-standard radio to extend the reach of wireless communications.